KaProDes/se-ss-ion/README.md

 ## Feature wishlist (Status)

-0. Deploy this webapp - currently it runs just on my local machine xD (IN PROGRESS)
-1. Progress Heatmap to track your sessions through months and years to flex (IN PROGRESS)
+0. Progress Heatmap to track your sessions through months and years to flex (IN PROGRESS)
-2. Ability to add tags to your sessions like Work, Study, Brainstorming, etc (IN PROGRESS)
+1. Ability to add tags to your sessions like Work, Study, Brainstorming, etc (IN PROGRESS)
-3. Publlic sharable profiles (BACKLOG)
+2. Publlic sharable profiles (BACKLOG)
-4. More themes (The current two themes are pretty boring) (BACKLOG)
+3. More themes (The current two themes are pretty boring) (BACKLOG)

 ## Features